 Sunflower seed oil is a common ingredient in many cosmetic and personal care products, such as shampoo, cosmetics, and lotions.
 You’ll want to inspect your cosmetics and bath products closely to make sure your next bath or beauty session won’t trigger an allergic reaction.

 Sunflower seeds are a favorite food for many birds.
-If you have a pet bird or come into contact with birdseed that contains sunflower seeds, you should ask your doctor if it’s safe to handle it.
+If you have a pet bird or come into contact with birdseed that contains sunflower seeds, you should ask your doctor if it’s safe to handle.

-Depending on the specifics of your allergy, you may want to avoid contact with sunflowers, too.
+Depending on your allergy, you may want to avoid contact with sunflowers, too.
 Ask your doctor at your next appointment.

 Williams says the most important thing you can do is to be prepared.
 Schedule an appointment with an allergist if you suspect you may have a sunflower allergy.